FBI and DOJ headquarters are among more than 440 federal buildings listed for potential sale

 NEW YORK (AP) — The Trump administration on Tuesday published a list of more than 400 federal properties it says it could close or sell, including the FBI headquarters and the main Department of Justice building, after deeming them “not core to government operations.”

-The list published by the General Services Administration includes some of the country’s most recognizable buildings and spans nearly every state, from courthouses to office buildings and garages.
+The list published by the General Services Administration includes some of the country’s most recognizable buildings and spans nearly every state, with properties ranging from courthouses to office buildings and parking garages.
 In Washington, D.C., it includes the J. Edgar Hoover Building, which serves as FBI headquarters, the Robert F. Kennedy Department of Justice Building, the Old Post Office building, where President Donald Trump once ran a hotel, and the American Red Cross headquarters.
-The headquarters of the Department of Labor and the Department of Housing and Urban Development are listed as well.
+The headquarters of numerous agencies, including Department of Labor and the Department of Housing and Urban Development, are listed as well.

 Also on the list are the enormous Major General Emmett J. Bean Federal Center in Indiana, the Sam Nunn Atlanta Federal Center and the Speaker Nancy Pelosi Federal Building in San Francisco.
 Roughly 80% of the country’s 2.4 million federal workers are based outside of metropolitan Washington, D.C.